GoogleCloudPlatform/runtimes-common/integration_tests/README.md

 **It's crucial that this step appears after your image under test has been built**; without a built image, there will be nothing to test, and your build will fail!

-The sample application directory should contain the application fulfilling the integration test spec, as well as the necessary build artifacts to deploy the application via gcloud, which means at minimum:
+The sample application directory should contains the application fulfilling the integration test spec, as well as the necessary build artifacts to deploy the application via gcloud, which means at minimum:

 * a templated `Dockerfile.in`, with the first line being ` FROM ${STAGING_IMAGE} `